angularity/webpack-angularity-solution/readme.md

 	Note that there are **no globals** in applications bundled by Webpack.
 If your code relies on globals such as jQuery, you will have to configure the `globals` option as shown above.

 	Add additional globals as required by your application.

-Alternatively consider module **Shimming** (see Shimming below).
+	Better practice may be to solve the problem at its source using module **Shimming** (see Shimming below).

 * **Option `port`**